Shimonasinha/Shimonasinha/README.md

 - 👋 Hi, I’m @Shimonasinha
 - 👀 I’m interested in ...coding,reading,singing
 - 🌱 I’m currently learning ...python
-- 💞️ I’m looking to collaborate on ...ahem ahem
+- 💞️ I’m looking to collaborate on ...GSCOC
 - 📫 How to reach me ...college pes
 <!---
 Shimonasinha/Shimonasinha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.